 Your guide will pick you up from your accommodation in an air-conditioned van (or bus) with other guests.
 And take you to Waitomo Village, where they will give an introduction about glowworms before driving out to the caves themselves.

 The cave itself has two levels.
-And a lower level accessible only by boat ride along underground streams that flow out into Te Koki River.
+And a lower level accessible only by boat trip along underground streams that flow out into Te Koki River.
 The tour includes both levels of exploration.
 And includes an expert guide through the cave systems.

 My Expereince At Waitmomo Glowworm Caves